gboehl/dynare/doc/manual/source/the-model-file.rst

         ``1``, the shock decomposition is computed conditional on the smoothed state variables in period 1.
 Default: ``0``.

+    .. option:: with_epilogue

+        If set, then also compute the decomposition for variables declared in the ``epilogue`` block.

     *Output*

     .. matvar:: oo_.shock_decomposition